NCrashed/blog/posts/2016-09-11-hsoc-results.markdown

 ---
-title: HSOC Results
+title: HSOC evaluation for live profiling server
 image: images/haskell-logo.png
 description: The summer was awesome, I finally pushed the HSOC "Live profiling and performance monitoring server" project to consistent state.
 Almost all features are implemented and changes to GHC are submitted to Phabricator.
 ---

-The summer was awesome, I finally pushed the HSOC "Live profiling and performance monitoring server" project to consistent state.
+The summer was awesome, I finally pushed the [Haskell Summer of Code 2016](https://summer.haskell.org/) "Live profiling and performance monitoring server" [project](/posts/2016-06-12-hsoc-acceptance.html) to consistent state.
 Most features are implemented and changes to GHC are submitted to Phabricator.

 ## Live profile server